moraxborax/moraxborax/README.md

 ## So, what do you program?

-python. the one and only. too good to use any other language anymore
+python. the one and only. too good to use any other language anymore(嘘である。)

 Now restarted cpp and start trying rust.
 RUST DAISUKI!!!